 Montessori Strategies for Traditional Classrooms

-You don't need a Montessori classroom to apply Montessori principles.
-Many ideas are practical, low-cost, and powerfully effective in state schools.
+You don't need a Montessori classroom to use Montessori principles.
+Many ideas are practical, low-cost, and highly effective in state schools.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 Observation-Based Lesson Planning

 Instead of planning a lesson and delivering it regardless of where children are, observe first.
-What are children fascinated by?
+What fascinates children?
 Where do they struggle?
-Use this intelligence to follow their lead.
-In EYFS, this is already practise.
-In Key Stage 1, it's less common but equally valuable.

 Using Concrete Learning Materials